 If all parts of the petition are received by noon on Tuesday, the APC will review the student’s petition on the following Wednesday.
 Occasionally, petitions must be tabled or take more than one week to resolve.
 All communications regarding APC petitions are sent by the Registrar to the student via their Pomona email address.
 Until notification of the Committee’s decision is received, the student should continue going to class and completing assignments, and take no action affecting their status in the course.

 Any student who has questions about a petition is invited to discuss these questions with their class dean.
 The class deans are prepared to advise a student before their petition is submitted.
 A student whose petition has been denied may consult with the Chair of the Committee for an explanation of the Committee’s action.

 Decisions of the Committee are final.
 Appeals are only approved by the faculty chair of the Committee, and only when there is new evidence or information that was not available when the original petition was filed.

 The Academic Standards Committee reviews the academic standing of students.
 Its responsibility includes warning those with low grade point averages or problematic rates of progress toward a degree, or placing them on probation, suspending them, or requiring their withdrawal from the College.
 The Committee meets at least once every semester.

-Three faculty members, the registrar, the Dean and Associate Deans of Students, representatives from the Office of Black Student Affairs, the Chicano Student Affairs Center, and the Asian American Resource Center meet every semester to review the academic progress of students in the college.
+Three faculty members, the Registrar, the Dean of Students, the Dean of Students for Academic and Personal Success, and Assistant Deans of Students, representatives from the Office of Black Student Affairs, the Chicanx/ Latinx Student Affairs Center, and the Asian American Resource Center meet every semester to review the academic progress of students in the college.

 a.
 Receive at least a C-minus in the Critical Inquiry Seminar (ID 001); those who do not are automatically placed on probation.
 (This applies only to first-year students.)